 Is two better than one?
 For siblings fighting over desserts or screen time, more is always better.
-But when it comes to selecting an Airstream travel trailer, you can’t assume that two axles is automatically better than one.
+But when it comes to selecting an Airstream travel trailer, you can’t assume that two axles are automatically better than one.

 There is so much to take into consideration when it comes to selecting the perfect Airstream for your wanderlust adventures.
 You’ll want to contemplate the size, the interior decor, amenities, and weight – the towing capacity your current vehicle can manage.
-Then there’s the bells and whistles each model offers.
+Then there are the bells and whistles each model offers.

 The short answer is that the axle – like the pulley, lever, and screw – is one of history’s great Simple Machines.
 Two wheels are connected by a rod that allows the wheels to turn.
 Your car has two axles, one for the front wheels and one for the back wheels.

 Understanding the facts and benefits each axle style offers will get you rolling down the path of making the best decision for your travel trailer needs.

-Think of it this way – if you are pulling a single-axle Airstream you will only take up two parking spots (of the pull-through variety) on your sightseeing adventures.
+Think of it this way – if you are pulling a single-axle trailer you will only take up two parking spots (of the pull-through variety) on your sightseeing adventures.

 Function and Style

 No matter if you choose a travel trailer that has a single axle or a double axle, the performance and overall towing experience will not be impacted.
 The sleek design of each Airstream is aerodynamic and sure to provide a smooth ride regardless of the number of axles.
-This is true for the signature silver bullets, but also for Nest and Basecamp models.
+This is true for the signature silver bullets, but also for Basecamp models.

 Lighter weight, single axle travel trailers can also typically be pulled by an SUV.
 If you already have an SUV, chances are you won’t need to be in the market for a new truck at the same time that you’re shopping for your travel trailer.

 Understanding everything you can about your travel trailer preferences and desires before you begin seriously shopping will help you quickly hone in on the right trailer for you.
 There are numerous interior decor options and even more floor plans to choose from when shopping for an Airstream, but when looking at trailer axles, there are only two options.

-Ultimately, it comes down to weight and length of the travel trailer.
+Ultimately, it comes down to the weight and length of the travel trailer.
 The split between Airstream lengths and whether they’re single axle or double axle is 22’ and 23’.
 For optimal safety and towing performance, 23-foot models and above get two axles for better management of the added weight, but for 22-foot and under, one axle can perfectly manage the weight.